chezzzer/warble3/README.md

 This will open a Spotify oauth page.
 It'll ask you to log in, and then give a confirmation code in the console.
 Alternatively you can put the authorization into the database in the SpotifyCredentials model.
-CTRL+C out of the link server when the confirm message is shown.

 Now to run the application, run these three commands in separate terminals.